parsiya/bug-diaries/README.md

 Please make a github issue.

 # License
-GPLv3.
-I will probably switch to MIT anyways.
+GPLv3, see [LICENSE](LICENSE) for details.
+I will probably switch to MIT later.